Skip to main content

 Time is running out

-The decisions made today by leaders across politics, society, industry, and government will determine the property and wellbeing of current and future generations.
+The decisions made today by leaders across politics, society, industry, and government will determine the prosperity and wellbeing of current and future generations.
 Time, not technology, is the main barrier.
 No miracles are necessary: the emissions savings required this decade can be achieved with existing solutions that have already been identified in national climate action plans – the question is whether we will act quickly enough.

 The legacy of our generation, and of our leaders, depends on how we act right now.